K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Servers.md

 There is code to formulate and send the data back.
 Computers can't do anything on their own.
 It requires a human to tell the computer what to do.

+### An Analogy

+All of this front/back end stuff can get confusing really fast.
+What goes where?
+How do I write that so it does what I want?
+How do I even know what it is I want it to do?

+It can be helpful to have something to compare to the thing you are having trouble with.
+Analogies are good for this type of thing.

+Think of the whole system of HTML, CSS, JavaScript, and Ruby as a single entity, like a, oh, I don't know, like a spaceship.
+A spaceship has a variety of different systems that all do different things.
+You have engines and life support and navigation and maybe even weapons, etc.
+Each of these systems exist in their own right, but at the same time, must be integrated to some degree.
+And all of these systems must be controlled, preferrably from a central location if possible.
+A computer application shares many of these same attributes.
+Let's compare some of them.

+#### The Control Panel

+You could think of the front end of an application as the control panel of the ship.
+The control panel allows us to give commands, but it also supplies us with data we need to operate the ship.
+It is the interface between the crew member and the vessel itself.
+The front end of our application does very much the same thing.
+The user can "flip switches" and "push buttons" and the page responds.
+Data can be sent, received and displayed on our control panel.

+When a button is pushed on the control panel, a block of code is executed.
+This code is JavaScript.
+The request or command that is sent from our control panel button then goes to the system we want to control or get data from.

+Once that request or command is sent another thing takes over.
+At this point in the process, the action of getting the data or executing the command must be done.
+This action, out of the view of the user, is performed by another language.
+Could be PHP, Python, Ruby, or even C++.

+Whatever language is used it is important to remember that we are no longer dealing with the control panel (Our HTML page).
+We are now dealing with the computer itself, not an application running on the computer like a browser.
+The language used is not really all that important.
+They all basically do the same thing.
+They provide a means to give the server instructions about what it must do with the request it has received.
+This is just as if a crew member on our hypothetical spaceship pushed a button to increase the speed.
+The command input (maybe a button or something) is sent to the engines.
+In order to increase the speed of the engine, more fuel must be pumped into them.
+The action pumping the fuel, as well as knowing how much fuel to pump is handled by the "back end" so to speak.
+In the case of our particular ship, when the command is executed a signal is sent back to the control panel confirming it was done.

+It is the same with our application.
+A request is sent via the control panel (webpage).
+It is handed off to the instructions stored on the server.
+The request is fulfilled, and a response is sent bask to the webpage.

+Now you know how the whole thing is supposed to work.
+If you work on the control panel, you are working on the front end.
+If you are concerned with what the server is supposed to do, you are working on the back end.
+The only thing we out was the database.
+We will get to that in a second.